Written by: Alex Popa

 Listed in our most favored order are three easy ways you can stop your ISP from tracking your information.

-A VPN is regarding as one of the easiest, quickest, and most secure ways to use the internet.
-It offers complete anonymity online, using encryption to safeguard any data you send to and from the web.
+A VPN is one of the easiest, quickest, and most secure ways to use the internet.
+It offers strong privacy protection through encryption to safeguard your data.

 One of the reasons it takes the top spot on our list of how to stop your ISP from tracking you is that it offers this and so much more.
-As far as tools and software go, it enriches your online life and helps you get the most secure and quickest responses.
+As far as tools and software go, it enriches your online life and allows you to forget about potential ISP snooping.

-It will mask your IP address and even enable you to bypass any restricted content that is subject to location blocks or censorship controls.
+It will mask your IP address and even enable you to access restricted content that is subject to location blocks or state censorship.

-There are lots of VPNs to choose from; we typically recommend ExpressVPN and NordVPN as the two which are reported to offer the best value and the best results and ratings.
+There are lots of VPNs to choose from; we typically recommend NordVPN as the two which are reported to offer the best value and the best results and ratings.

-The TOR Browser was originally developed by the US Naval Research Lab in the mid-90s to help protect military communications online.
-It is also known to many as Onion Routing; this is due mostly to the many different layers that are involved in the network.
+The TOR Browser was originally developed by the US Naval Research Lab in the mid-90s to help protect military communications.
+It is known to many as Onion Routing; this is due to the many layers that are involved in protecting the network.

 If you don’t want your ISP to track your movements online, TOR is a great way to ensure they cannot see what you are doing.
 There are lots of people who use TOR for chat rooms, forums, support groups and more.

-The only caveat to this service is that it does not provide you with a quick internet access.
-Because your requests pass through lots of different layers, the response times are not the quickest which can frustrate those who want to download large files or use the net for streaming.
+The major downside of using the TOR network is speed.
+Your requests pass through lots of different layers of encryption so the response times are not the quickest which can frustrate those who want to download large files or use the net for streaming.